Limited Time Only! 40% OFF HARLEM Bundles + FREE Shipping On All US Orders $75+

 Show your edges the love they deserve by wrapping your hair at night to help decrease friction and keep them protected.
 Depending on your curl type and length, try wearing a bonnet, silk, or satin scarf, the pineapple method, or use a silk pillowcase.

-To grow your edges back, keep them moisturized, limit heat usage, and be gentle on them.
+To get your edges back, keep them moisturized, limit heat usage, and be gentle on them.
 The best thing you can do to thin edges is let them be.
 If you have experienced damaged or thin edges and follow these steps, you should see results in no time.
 We cannot wait to see your baby hairs flourish!

 References: